haddocking/haddock3/docs/examples.md

 1) Only a short energy minimisation is performed on each model (`emscoring-test.cfg`).
 2) A short molecular dynamics simulation in explicit solvent (water) is performed on each model.
 In that case contact AIRs (`contactairs = true`), dihedral angle restraints on secondary structure element (`ssdihed = alphabeta`) and DNA restraints (`dnarest_on = true`) are automatically defined (`mdscoring-test.cfg`).

-The model listing with their associated HADDOCK score can be found in a `.tsv` file in the stage 01 directory of the respective runs.
+The model listings with their associated HADDOCK scores can be found in a `.tsv` file in the stage 01 directory of the respective runs.